Black-led Organizations in Arizona to Support

 written by Trinity Miracle

 Arizona is home to many thriving Black-led organizations.
 Whether you are looking to volunteer, donate, or are interested in more information about how to get involved, there is a Black-led organization somewhere in Arizona to support.
-Our embrace of non-profits does not stop at the Black organizations championing change.
+Our embrace of Black organizations championing change is a year-round effort, not defined by a single month or moment in time.

 1. Arizona Birthworkers of Color